 To explain these verses, the following is taken from my book Case for the REAL Covenant:

 “As previously stated, new covenants enhance the understanding of the previous covenants like layered transparencies…This is how biblical covenants work.
-Paul explained that that the Mosaic covenant, given four hundred and thirty years after the promise made to Abraham, did not invalidate the Abrahamic Covenant.
+Paul explained that the Mosaic covenant, given four hundred and thirty years after the promise made to Abraham, did not invalidate the Abrahamic Covenant.
 It added to it.
 The Abrahamic Covenant was unconditional and was a promise that his descendants would be chosen for a purpose, and specifically that the promise would come through a particular person–the Seed, also known as Christ.
-The Mosaic Covenant was a conditional covenant that gave his descendants the instructions needed for daily life that they might hit their full potential as His covenant people.
+The Mosaic Covenant was a conditional covenant that gave his descendants the instructions needed for daily life so that they might hit their full potential as His covenant people.
 The Torah had the power to bless and curse them due to the fact that it was given full authority over the covenant people until the promised Seed had arrived.
 Once the Seed, the righteous Judge with authority over the covenant people had come, this new transparency gave a fuller picture of how the Torah was to be applied in the life of the New Covenant believer.
-Where it was administered by the letter of the law under strict penalties through a human priesthood, the new authority over the Law would administer it through grace and mercy based on individual cases; something the plain written law could never do.
+Where it was administered by the letter of the law under strict penalties through a human priesthood, the new authority over the Law would administer it through grace and mercy based on individual cases; something the plainly written law could never do.
 So, just as the Davidic Covenant didn’t nullify the Mosaic Covenant and the Mosaic Covenant didn’t annul the Abrahamic Covenant, the New Covenant doesn’t nullify the Old Covenant.
 It only nullified the human high priesthood that was put in charge of administering it by the strict letter of the law.”

 Now we come to the main scripture two-book teachers use to prove the BOL was given because of the sin of the golden calf.